 Instructions

-- Mix milk, cinnamon, cloves, sugar, nutmeg and the pinch of baking soda in a saucepan and stir.
+- Mix milk, cinnamon, cloves, sugar, nutmeg, and a pinch of baking soda in a saucepan and stir.
 Place saucepan over medium-high heat and bring to a boil.
-Then turn the heat to low and simmer for about 8-10 minutes, allowing the milk to absorb the cinnamon and cloves’ flavors.
+Then turn the heat to low and simmer for about 8-10 minutes, allowing the milk to absorb the cinnamon and cloves flavors.

-- While the milk is cooling, beat the egg yolks until they are a pale yellow.
+- While the milk is cooling, whisk the egg yolks until they are a pale yellow.
 You can use your mixer if you want for this step.

-- Slowly pour the egg yolk mix into the already cooled milk and stir.
-Once it is completely incorporated, place saucepan back on the stove and turn the heat on to medium-high, stirring frequently.
-Cook the mixture, stirring frequently to avoid curdling, for about 5-7 minutes, or until the mixture starts to become thick.
+- Slowly pour the egg yolk mix into the already-cooled milk and stir.
+Once it is completely incorporated, place the saucepan back on the stove and turn the heat on to medium-high, stirring frequently.
+Cook the mixture, frequently stirring to avoid curdling, for about 5-7 minutes or until the mixture become thick.

 patrick mcdonnal